akeneo/pim-docs/cookbook/catalog/common/update.rst

 Prerequisites
 -------------

-The Akeneo PIM project introduces services to help you to manage your business objects.
+The Akeneo PIM project introduces services to help you manage your business objects.

 The update of an object can be done through the use of classic setters directly on the model.